-Late Night Hosts Have A Field Day With Celebrity College Admissions Scandal
+Late-Night Hosts Have A Field Day With Celebrity College Admissions Scandal

 “They’re saying this could be the ‘Becky with the good hair’ Beyonce warned us about.”

-Huffman and Macy are alleged to have used a purported $15,000 charitable donation as a payment to one of the suspects in the scheme, and arranged to get their daughter double the standard amount of time to take the SAT, as well as arranging for her to take the test outside of her school.
-Loughlin and her her fashion icon husband Mossimo Giannulli allegedly paid the same suspect half a million dollars to arrange it with USC so that their daughters would appear to have rowed crew although neither did.
+Huffman and Macy are alleged to have used a purported $15,000 charitable donation as a payment to one of the suspects in the scheme and arranged to get their daughter double the standard amount of time to take the SAT, as well as arranging for her to take the test outside of her school.
+Loughlin and her fashion icon husband, Mossimo Giannulli, allegedly paid the same suspect $500,000 to arrange it with USC so that their daughters would appear to have rowed crew even if neither did.

-Huffman was arrested at her home early Tuesday morning, but is currently free on $250,000 bond.
+Huffman was arrested at her home early Tuesday morning but is currently free on $250,000 bond.